 No matter how many times I’ve gone through and checked my posts for spelling and grammar errors, some always seem to slip through the cracks.
 Go through your posts and check for spelling and grammar errors.
 You might be surprised at what you find.

 One thing that’s helped me tremendously in keeping my mistakes down to a minimum is Grammarly.
 Before I publish anything on my blog, I use Grammarly to proofread my content.

 Interlinking is when you place relevant links to your published blog posts within your post.

 I love interlinking because it’s a great way to put eyes on your other relevant blog posts.
-It’s also a great way to keep readers on your blog.
+It’s also an excellent way to keep readers on your blog.

 To top it off, interlinking is also good for SEO.

-When going through your post, make sure it doesn’t contain any broken links (links that no longer work).
+When going through your articles, make sure they don’t contain any broken links (links that no longer work).
 If you notice any broken links, remove them, or update them.